-If you’re combining your vacation with work, you can still take the above deductions so long as they’re for work activities.
-What you don’t want to do is attempt to write off expenses for your friend, companion or relative as work related (unless he or she is a legitimate co-worker).
-Examples include:
+If you’re combining your vacation with work, you can still take the above deductions if they’re for work activities.
+What you don’t want to do is attempt to write off expenses for your friend, companion or relative as work-related (unless he or she is a legitimate co-worker).
+Here are some examples of what not to include:

 - Mom’s pedicure while you’re meeting with potential clients

-- The kids’ theme park tickets while you’re working
+- The kids’ theme park tickets while you’re on conference calls

 - Family dinner after your seminar

-If your family is tagging along and sharing your one hotel room while you’re on the clock, that’s completely acceptable.
-You just want to be sure not to try writing off obvious leisure and non-work items.
-And, of course, don’t forget to keep receipts for every individual item you write off.
+If your family is tagging along and sharing your hotel room while you’re on the clock, that’s completely acceptable, but don’t try writing off obvious leisure and non-work items.
+Most importantly, don’t forget to keep receipts for every individual item you write off.
 While you want to take every deduction you can, you also want to avoid making a fatal error on your return.